Qbicz/multi-secret-sharing/README.md

 **multi-secret-sharing** is a tool for splitting multiple secrets among multiple stakeholders.

-**It uses cryptography to divide vulnerable secret data into multiple parts in such a way that compromising even a few servers/secret parts does not endanger security of a secret.**
+It uses cryptography to divide secret data into multiple parts in such a way that compromising even a few secret parts does not endanger security of a secret.

 The parts, or secret shares are saved as JSON files and can be later distributed to several people or backed up on separate disks and online storage facilities.